HowProgrammingWorks/Book/content/Index.en.md

 4. Extended concepts
    4.1.
 What is a technology stack
    4.2.
 Development environment and debugging
    4.3.
-Iterations: recursion, iterators, and generators
+Iterations: recursion, iterators and generators
    4.4.
 Application building blocks: files, modules, components
    4.5.
 Object, prototype and class
    4.6.
 Partial application and currying, pipe and compose